 Historically, the ASME Code criteria’ were first formulated for vessels in elevated temperature service.
 The first ASME Code, issued in 1913, was written to prevent catastrophic explosions of steam boilers.
 Such failures were frequent occurrences near the turn of the century, in the early industrial developments of the United States and world-wide.
 The Code currently includes many sections related to design, construction and inspection of boilers and vessels.

-Figure 1 shows a block diagram indicating sections of the Code directly related to design.
+The figure below shows a block diagram indicating sections of the Code directly related to design.
 The diagram shows which sections provide rules for elevated temperature design: Section 1 – Power Boilers Section VIII Pressure Vessels, Division 1 as originally written provide design methods for vessels including both normal and elevated temperature service.
 These sections use Maximum Stress Theory and provide limits on stresses averaged through the wall for temperatures including the creep regime.
-The low temperature allowable are equal to the lesser of two-thirds of the minimum yield strength or one-fourth of the ultimate strength of the materials.
-The allowable for elevated temperature also include limits based on two-thirds of the minimum stress to rupture, and the stress to cause 1% creep strain in 100,000 h of operation at elevated temperature.
-The elevated temperature allowable stresses of Sections I and VIII are not time-dependent.